TassianaMilka/Course/Anhanguera/Sensores,microcontroladores e programação em internet das coisas/README.md

 # English

-# Sensors, microcontrollers and programming in the internet of things.
+# Sensors, microcontrollers and programming in the internet of things

 # Questions.